mbrandonw/mbrandonw.github.io/_drafts/composable-html-views-in-swift.md

 }
 ```

 This function allows us to combine two views by stacking them, as long as the type of data they each take matches up.
 For example, say we were building a view for a particular article on this site.
-It consists of a header (title, date, author), body (paragraphs, code snippets), and footer (contact info).
+It consists of a header (title, date, author), body (paragraphs, code snippets), and footer (author contact info).
 All of those views can be rendered from an `Article` value:

 ```swift
 let articleHeader = View<Article, [Node]> { ... }